nocomplexity/SecurityArchitecture/04-foreword.rst

 expensive.
 In our opinion freedom requires very strong privacy protection assurances.
 We do not live a world where cyber security is always at a normal (low) risk level.
 You need more protection measurements by default to protect your core information assets like personal and business information and your valuable privacy data records.
 We still have a long way to go.
-But using solutions provided in this reference architecture will lower your security and privacy risks.
+But using solutions provided in this reference architecture lowers your security and privacy risks.

 For privacy and security we need strong governance institutes that set rules to keep our (online) freedom.